- Tent means a shelter made of canvas or fabric that gets stretched over poles and attached to stakes.

 - Tent is defined as to lodge, live in or cover with canvas structures with metal poles and stakes for structure and support.

 An example of tent is to camp out for a week.

-Origin: ME tente < OFr, a probe from tenter, to try, test from Classical Latin tentare, variant, variety of temptare: see tempt
+Origin: Middle English tente from OFr, a probe from tenter, to try, test from Classical Latin tentare, variant, variety of temptare: see tempt

 Origin: Middle English, from Old French tente, from Vulgar Latin *tendita, from feminine past participle of Latin tendere, to stretch out; see ten- in Indo-European roots.

 top to bottom: A-frame, pop, and umbrella tents

 Origin: Middle English tente, from Old French, from tenter, to probe, from Latin tentāre, to feel, try; see tentative.